Sharing the Load: Autonomous Multi-Rover Cargo Transport: RELATED WORK

 Systems that do not rely on communication eliminate this bottleneck and rely on reactive control schemes based on inter-robot measurements of distance or transferred force.
 In GEOMOVE, \citet{rizzo_2020} develop a controller for large holonomic robots in a factory.
 The follower robot looks for lidar reflectors on the leader to estimate their relative pose.
 They demonstrate that the vehicles can maintain inter-robot separation errors of less than 5 cm.
-These robots use a common 2D lidar map for localization. \citet{xie_2025, rauniyar_2021} use a combination of force sensing and lidar retro-reflector detections to carry a piece of cargo coupling two vehicles.
+These robots use a common 2D lidar map for localization.
+Similarly, \citet{koung_2021} develop a hierarchical controller that uses quadratic programming to solve for joint constraints of holonomic vehicles carrying shared loads.
+The coordinated problem is solved first and then each robot follows its target plan but without inter-robot coordination during navigation.
+This removes the requirement for inter-robot communication but makes the system non-reactive to dynamic effects. \citet{xie_2025, rauniyar_2021} use a combination of force sensing and lidar retro-reflector detections to carry a piece of cargo coupling two vehicles.
 The experiments are performed on a smooth indoor surface with holonomic vehicles at low speeds.
 Similarly, \citet{huzaefa_2023} use force estimation to control UGVs.
 Their testing is also limited to an indoor location with external state estimates, but they develop a method to control $N$ UGVs that all connect directly to the common cargo.
+The known structure of the environment allows for reactive control schemes to dampen small disturbances.